Spring is in the air, as the saying goes, and winter didn’t amount to much. I can only remember once that we got any

 rocky bluff then uphill into the woods and under a powerline, this

-I believe is the sixth time we have crossed beneath this powerline today.
+I believe is the sixth time we've crossed beneath this powerline today.
 Past the powerline the trail goes downhill

 and towards the river.
 In the next